- Entertainment and Media»

 Cast - Antonio Banderas, Rob Brown, Yaya DaCosta

 Antonio Banderas plays dance instructor Pierre Dulaine (the founder of Dancing Classrooms) in this dance film based on a true story.
 A must watch for dancers and dance lovers, Take the lead is a feel-good movie that tells the real story of a dance instructor from New York who immensely believed in the talent of his students.
-The dances are a treat to the eyes.
-Antonio Banderas is extremely charming in his portrayal of the dance teacher and he also dances with a lot of aplomb & panache.

 A stunning dance from 'Take the Lead'